Liu Ji'en: Biography

 Liu Ji'en, the son of the foot soldier Xue Zhao (薛釗), was originally surnamed Xue.
 Liu Chong, the Northern Han's founding emperor, married one of his daughters to Xue Zhao.
 Because Xue Zhao was a son-in-law, Liu Chong assumed personal command of him.
 Xue had no skills, so Liu fed and clothed him without employing him.
 Xue Zhao's wife often stayed with her father, Liu Chong, rarely seeing Xue.
 This made him discontent.
 While drunk, he stabbed her with his sword, injuring her, before killing himself.
 Liu's daughter later married into the He family, giving birth to Liu Jiyuan.
 After Liu's daughter and her husband had died, Liu instructed his son Liu Jun to adopt Liu Ji'en and Liu Jiyuan.

 Once Liu Chengjun became emperor, Liu Ji'en was appointed metropolitan custodian (尹) of Taiyuan.
 Liu Chengjun once commented to his powerful chief minister Guo Wuwei that "Liu Ji'en is pure and filial, but he does not have the skills to save the age, and is unfit to manage family affairs, I fear."
 Guo did not respond.
 Later, as Liu Jun lay bedridden in the Qinzheng chambers (臥勤政閤), he summoned Guo Wuwei, and held his hand, entrusting future decisions to him.
-Liu Jun died in the seventh month of 768.
+Liu Jun died in the July of 968.
 Liu Ji'en succeeded him, despite Liu Jun and Guo Wuwei's strong doubts about his ability to govern.
+Liu Ji'en had already been acting as regent since Liu Jun fell ill.